wilsonmar/oss-perf/docker.md

+# Docker

 Notes on this page is about Docker and its ecosystem.

 <a id="Intro">
 ## "Configure Once, Run Anywhere"</a>http://www.slideshare.net/carlossg/scaling-docker-with-kubernetes

-Docker is one of the technologies that enables
+Docker is a technology that enables
 <a target="_blank" href="http://12factor.net/"> The 12 Factor App</a>
 methodology for modern DevOps.